Supporting Offline Communities During the Pandemic: Ruby Cup and ACROSS Find Ways to Mentor Menstrual Cup Users in South Sudan

 In March 2020, ACROSS were due to conduct a follow up evaluation and mentorship programme with the cup recipients, but the spreading pandemic meant that group programmes and workshops had to be put on hold.
 To Ruby Cup and our partners, education and mentorship are essential to ensuring that women can live dignified periods, so we decided to get creative and to look at safe, alternative ways to connect with cup recipients to ensure they got the support they needed during the first few cycles of using the cup.

 Instead of group discussions, ACROSS trainers carried out door to door follow-ups, providing in depth and direct support to each person who needed it, and gathering vital feedback and data about the use of the cup.
-"Individual surveys and conversations can also allow people to share honest feedback rather than leaning to the group consensus.” explains Kimika Oddie from ACROSS.
+“Individual doorstep follow ups allow for more personal feedback and sharing, and give space for quieter people to ask questions, who might be too shy to speak up in a group context."Individual surveys and conversations can also allow people to share honest feedback rather than leaning to the group consensus.” explains Kimika Oddie from ACROSS.
 “From a data collecting perspective, individual surveys provide more accurate quantitative data than focus group discussions, which is helpful for measuring statistics.
 However, group workshops can be very powerful if facilitated well, and allow for more peer to peer sharing and learning and confidence building than individual follow ups” she continues.

 The support programme worked well.
-100% said they would recommend Ruby Cup to other people with periods.
+The trainers recorded a 97% adoption rate with 91% of the new users reporting that the Ruby Cup was now their preferred method of menstrual management.100% said they would recommend Ruby Cup to other people with periods.
 When asked why the women would recommend a menstrual cup to other women, 44% said that it was comfortable.
 An evaluation report from ACROSS found that “women and girls in Mahad IDP camp have wholeheartedly accepted menstrual cups as an appropriate and valuable product to manage menstruation.”1 Thanks to the menstrual health workshops that were offered alongside the donated Ruby Cups, the survey also recorded an increase in menstrual hygiene in women living in the settlement.

 ACROSS Post Distribution Evaluation Report, March 2020